Lake Annecy is a place that never ceases to amaze me.

 What is Lake Annecy – a little description

-The lake is located at an altitude of 446 metres above sea level and is dominated by the Tournette mountain (2351 m) and the pointed needles of the Dents de Lanfon (1824m) to the east and the Semnoz Mountain (1699m) to the west.
+The lake is located at an altitude of 446 metres above sea level and is dominated by the Tournette Mountain (2351 m) and the pointed needles of the Dents de Lanfon (1824m) to the east and the Semnoz Mountain (1699m) to the west.

 Lake Annecy is one of France’s largest lakes, although smaller than the neighbouring Lake Geneva and Lake Bourget.

-It is at its widest between Veyrier and Sévrier (3,350m) and at its narrowest between Duingt and the Roc de Chère (800m).
+It is at its widest between Veyrier and Sévrier (3,350m) and its narrowest between Duingt and the Roc de Chère (800m).

 The lake’s dimensions